Muthukumar-Subramaniam/install-k8s-on-linux/README.md

    <img width="699" alt="Screenshot-metallb" src="https://github.com/user-attachments/assets/ca42347a-9b44-43af-9aa2-229713a11192">

 ### That's all for now!
-Your trust and engagement means a lot, and I hope you find the playbook useful.
+Your trust and engagement means a lot, and we hope you find the playbook useful.

 ### Kindly note:
 * This playbook is a useful resource for experimenting with Kubernetes and can be customized to meet your specific requirements.